TosbackCgusBridge-Bot/CGUs-versions/Theregister/Privacy Policy.md

 Please note that we may ask you to verify any new data that you provide to us and may take our own steps to check that the new data you have supplied us with is right.
 Further, we are not always obliged to erase personal data when asked to do so. if for any reason we believe that we have a good legal reason to continue processing personal data that you ask us to erase we will tell you what that reason is at the time we respond to your request.

 You can exercise this right at any time by writing to us using the contact details set out here and telling us that you are making a request to have your personal data rectified or erased and on what basis you are making that request.
 If you want us to replace inaccurate data with new data, you should tell us what that new data is.
 You do not have to fill in a specific form to make this kind of request.
-Alternatively, you can visit this address.

 Your Right to Restrict Processing